 What Are Some Challenges to Integrating MFA?

 Resistance to change is one of the tallest hurdles when integrating MFA into your business networks.
-Though MFA usually uses devices your employees already have (like their smartphones and watches), the extra steps needed to gain access can seem superfluous.
-Some people see MFA as inconvenient or time consuming; however, this is rarely the case when using simple applications.
+Though MFA usually uses devices your employees already have (like their smartphones), some see MFA as inconvenient or time consuming.
+This is rarely the case when using simple applications.

 MFA goes hand-in-hand with the Zero Trust security model, a tool that requires authentication at every step of the login process.
-New security concepts can be challenging to introduce in the workplace but like all new plans of action, eventually the multiple verifications will become second nature.
-Your company will greatly benefit knowing all data is secure.
+New security concepts can be challenging to introduce in the workplace but, like all new plans of action, the multiple verifications will become second nature.
+Your company will greatly benefit knowing your data is secure.

-You and your employees may find it valuable to coordinate with a managed services provider when integrating MFA to internal networks, especially if your needs require special enterprise-grade hardware.
-An IT support team can provide training to ease the transition for your employees, some of whom may be hesitant or feel they don’t have the time to properly implement MFA.
+You may find it valuable to coordinate with a managed services provider when integrating MFA to internal networks, especially if your needs require special enterprise-grade hardware.
+An IT support team can provide training to ease the transition for your employees, some of whom may be hesitant or feel they don’t have the time to properly implement MFA across all their accounts.